Bennexy/clipboard-history/README.md

 This architecture keeps resource usage low while minimizing popup latency.

-> !Disclamer!
-> Ai was used in the development of this application.
-AI usage was limited to information gathering and reviews.
-The Architecture and Code was designed and written by me.
-This README is mainly AI generated.
-I created this project as a recreational-project since i enjoy the process of creating, i do not enjoy "vibe-coding" as it lacks what i love about coding.
-Creativity.
-That said, enjoy the app!

 ---

+> **Disclaimer**
+>
+> AI tools were used during development for information gathering, documentation assistance, and reviews.
+>
+> The architecture and implementation decisions are designed and written by the author.
+This README was created with AI assistance and manually reviewed.
+>
+> Clipstash is a recreational project created for the enjoyment of designing and building software.
+The goal is to learn, experiment, and create a useful application.

+---

+## License

 Clipstash is free and open-source software licensed under the GNU General Public License v3.0.

 See [LICENSE](LICENSE) for details.